-Stephen was an eccentric character and suffered from bouts of depression, and low self-esteem probably brought on by his mother’s favouritism for her older son, Francis, seemingly unable to move on from his subsequent death in Africa in 1960s and accept Stephen for Stephen.
-He was self-critical about his life, and underestimated himself enormously.
+Stephen was an eccentric character and suffered from bouts of depression, and low self-esteem probably brought on by his mother’s favouritism for her older son, Francis, seemingly unable to move on from his death in December 1970 in Rabaul, Papua New Guinea, aged 37.
+Stephen was self-critical about his life, and underestimated himself enormously.

 Despite all this, Stephen was a remarkable person.
 He probably derived from his parents his devotion to scholarly research and to precision in thought and expression.
 He was most at home in the great libraries of London, including the old British Museum Reading Room and the Manuscripts Department (he deplored the move to the new British Library at St Pancras) from which latterly he was banned in the 2000s for some obscure reason, the Guildhall Library, the Westminster Reference Library and the Science Museum Library.
 He would spend many hours absorbed in detailed study of the books and pictures, taking copious notes.
 Every branch of knowledge was of potential interest to him and he would go off at a tangent to a reference book about an artist or writer; potted biographies, bibliographies, family trees resulted, for he recorded what he discovered.
 Research was his lifeblood.
 One result of his insatiable passion for knowledge was the numerous publications on mills and engineers.
 There are also many unpublished manuscripts, which are held at The Mills Archive, Reading, and have yet to be catalogued fully and made public.